Expense Basics for Tax

 - CPD – including related travel and accommodation

-There is another under the PSC section of our website, tailored to those working through Personal Service Companies
+There is another expenses guide under the PSC section of our website, tailored to those working through Personal Service Companies

 Expenses for a PSC